Noise dissipation mechanisms of an acoustic liner under grazing flow

 The acoustic liner is grazed by a turbulent flow with free stream Mach number equal to $M\!=\!0.3$.
-The liner is placed along the top wall of a duct that has a rectangular cross section with height, $h_c$, equal to $63.5$~mm, as in the GFIT facility, while the width is restricted to $12$~mm to reduce the computational cost.
+The friction velocity upstream of the liner is equal to \SI{3.4}{m/s}.
+This value will be used in the rest of the paper to normalize the quantities in wall units.
 Transition to turbulence is forced using a zig-zag strip at $1750$~mm upstream of the liner.
 The zig-zag strip is $1$~mm thick, it has length and wavelength equal to $10$~mm and angle of $60^\circ$.
 The location of the zig-zag trip has been selected such to replicate the time-average turbulent boundary layer profile measured in the GFIT \citep{Jones2010} (see \fref{fig:validation_Mprofile_deltastar} in the Appendix \ref{appA}).
-The velocity profile upstream of the liner has a displacement thickness $\delta^*$ equal to $3 \times 10^{-2}$~m and momentum thickness $\delta^{\dagger}$ equal to $1.96 \times 10^{-3}$~m.
-These parameters are very close to the ones measured experimentally by \citet{Jones2010}.
-The resulting in a Reynolds number based on the momentum thickness $Re_{\delta^{\dagger}}$ equal to $14000$.
+The velocity profile upstream of the liner has a displacement thickness $\delta^*$ equal to $2.3 \times 10^{-2}$~m and momentum thickness $\theta$ equal to $1.96 \times 10^{-3}$~m.
+The flow has a Reynolds number based on the momentum thickness, $Re_{\theta}$, equal to $14000$.
 Previous experimental and numerical studies have shown that a key parameter controlling the interaction between grazing flow and liner acoustic response is the displacement thickness $\delta^*$ of the impinging boundary layer (e.g.\ \cite{Quintino2025}).
 The value of $\delta^*$ directly affects the shear-layer topology at the orifice mouth, the effective blockage of the orifices, and consequently the acoustic impedance and dissipation mechanisms of the liner.
 For this reason, the present study focuses on a configuration for which $\delta^*$ is matched to the GFIT measurements.
 This configuration has already been investigated experimentally and numerically \cite{Zhang2012, Zhang2016, Jones2010}, providing a well-established benchmark for comparison.

 The streamwise coordinate, \( x \), is aligned with the grazing flow direction (from left to right in the figures), the spanwise coordinate is \( z \), and the wall-normal coordinate is \( y \).
 The origin of \( y \) is located on the outer surface of the perforated plate exposed to the flow, with positive \( y \) directed into the cavity.
-The nomenclature for the velocity components is the following: $u',v',w'$ are the instantaneous velocity components, $U,V,W$ stand for the time-average values, and $u, v, w$ are the fluctuating components according to the Reynolds decomposition.